 Frieze Masters Talks provides a platform for leading artists, museum curators, writers and critics to discuss the history of art and its continuing significance in contemporary practice.
 Talks are hosted in the auditorium and are free for visitors to attend.
 Seats can be reserved from 11am on the day of each talk at the auditorium.
 Dr Nicholas Cullinan (Director, National Portrait Gallery) returns to curate the

 What is Frieze Sculpture?

-Frieze Sculpture is a showcase of major outdoor works located in The Regent’s Park’s English Gardens at the South end of The Broadwalk connecting Frieze London and Frieze Masters.
-Selected by Clare Lilley, Director of Programme at Yorkshire Sculpture Park, the display brings together exceptional outdoor works by leading artists from around the world.
-Frieze Sculpture will open mid-summer and enjoy a three-month display until the close of the Frieze fairs in October.
+Frieze Sculpture is a showcase of major outdoor works located in The Regent’s Park’s English Gardens at the south end of The Broadwalk, connecting Frieze London and Frieze Masters.
+Clare Lilley, Director of Programme at Yorkshire Sculpture Park, will again select and place the works in Frieze Sculpture 2021.
+Frieze Sculpture will open in September and enjoy a two-month display until the end of October.

 Does Frieze produce any publications to accompany the fair?

 Frieze produces Frieze Masters Magazine, an annual publication that looks at historical art through a contemporary lens, reflecting the diverse range of work included in the fair.
 Frieze Masters Magazine opens with short articles on topical issues such as new museums, conservation and art at the intersection of art and film.
 The magazine also includes full details of all participating galleries in the fair.
 Published alongside Frieze Masters Magazine, Frieze Week is a feature-led publication introduced in 2015, that celebrates the richness of the fairs, as well as the simultaneous surge of cultural events that take place across the city.
 It is a free publication.

 There are no discounts available for group bookings.